 STABILITY: Stable under conditions of normal temperature and pressure.
 May decompose or discolor upon prolonged exposure to air or heat.
 Contact with some metals may result in production of hydrogen gas.
-This product may absorb carbon dioxide from the air to form calcium carbonate.

-DECOMPOSITION PRODUCTS: Combustion: When exposed to extremely high temperatures, this product will decompose to produce irritating vapors and toxic gases (e.g., nitrogen, carbon, calcium and boron oxides, ammonia, chlorides and other organic materials).
+DECOMPOSITION PRODUCTS: Combustion: When exposed to extremely high temperatures, this product will decompose to produce irritating vapors and toxic gases (e.g., nitrogen oxides, carbon oxides, phosphorous oxides, ammonia, chlorides and other organic materials).
 Hydrolysis: None known.

-MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: Strong oxidizers, strong acids, maleic anhydride, nitroalkanes, phosphorus and water-reactive chemicals.
+MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: Strong oxidizers, strong bases, strong reducers and water-reactive chemicals.